1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 title: ArgoCD
 ---

+## Argo Workflows

+Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+Argo Workflows is implemented as a Kubernetes CRD.

+- Define workflows where each step in the workflow is a container.
+- Model multistep workflows as a sequence of tasks or capture the dependencies between tasks using a graph (DAG).
+- Easily run compute intensive jobs for machine learning or data processing in a fraction of the time using Argo Workflows on Kubernetes.
+- Run CI/CD pipelines natively on Kubernetes without configuring complex software development products.

 ## Argo Events

 Argo Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects,